sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupdonotcleantaskbar.md

 `DoNotCleanTaskBar` specifies whether Sysprep removes deskbands.
 A deskband is a customized toolbar that can be added to the taskbar.
 Deskbands contain shortcuts to frequently performed tasks.

-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.
 In Windows 8, we do not recommend using deskbands to the desktop taskbar.

 ## Values